 Lion’s Park Grill Haus

-So whatever taste you fancy, there is always an inasal for you.
+So whatever taste you fancy, there is always a Bacolod chicken inasal for you.
 Just remember to eat the inasal and rice using your hands.
-It’s how we do it here.
+It’s how we the locals do it here with much gusto.
+I dunno how it is so, but it seems using your hands while eating makes the food more appetizing.
 And well, yeah, it’s fun and gross at the same time. :p Welcome to Bacolod!

 History of Bacolod Chicken Inasal

 “Bacolod City’s famous chicken dish inasal (barbecued chicken) has spread far and wide across the globe reaching not just the United States of America but also the Middle East.
 Unknown to many is the fact long before it reached foreign shores, the humble beginnings of Bacolod chicken inasal are traced back to a small street in Bacolod known as Cuadra.

 Before the legendary Manokan Country of Bacolod found its way on the culinary map, there was a series of small stalls along Cuadra Street, near Bacolod’s public plaza which earned the name as Chicken Alley.
 This was started by the Velez sisters, Elisa Velez-Garrucho and her sister Nena, and the other Velez siblings.

 Given its proximity to the Bacolod public plaza and because it was near jeepney stops, people flocked to the area to buy the barbecued chicken we now know as Bacolod chicken inasal.
 One has to be reminded that back in the days of the 70s, the tasty dish we know of today was simply “inasal”.
 “Bacolod chicken inasal” as used in one phrase was still a long way off.